-Soooo….
-If you read my May Goals, you’ll see that I was supposed to have booked our family holiday in May.
+Soooo…. as part of my May goals, I was supposed to have booked our family holiday.
 Its July and I have only just managed to pluck up the courage and commit to an airline & hotel.
 Every time it came to pressing BOOK, I’d get bouts of anxiety and close the window under the premise that I needed to think about it more.

 What if the hotel is an absolute mess?
 Are the Trip Advisor reviews real? or have the hotel bribed everyone for good reviews?
 Is the flight going to be a nightmare?
 Should we drive?All-inclusive or self-catering?
 What if he gets food poisoning?
 Is my child going to drive everyone else crazy with his tantrums?

-Having finally just plucking up the courage to book.
-I’ve listed out the things that I had to think about when booking this holiday.
+Having finally just plucked up the courage to book.
+I’ve listed out the things that I had though about when booking this holiday.
 Hopefully it helps someone out there book their family holiday quicker than I did.

 Where do you want to go?